airbytehq/airbyte/docs/architecture/incremental-append.md

 As demonstrated in the examples above, with **Incremental Append,** a record which was updated in the source will be appended to the destination rather than updated in-place.
 This means that if data in the source uses a primary key \(e.g: `user_id` in the `users` table\), then the destination will end up having multiple records with the same primary key value.

 However, some use cases require only the latest snapshot of the data.
-This is available by using other flavors of sync modes such as [Incremental - Dedupted Story](incremental-dedupted-story.md) instead.
+This is available by using other flavors of sync modes such as [Incremental - Deduped History](incremental-deduped-history.md) instead.

 Note that in **Incremental Append**, the size of the data in your warehouse increases monotonically since an updated record in the source is appended to the destination rather than updated in-place.